boesingerl/CelesteGAN/README.md

 ## Code

-This branch contains the code for training the GANs for generating levels, the code for the Everest mode is located in the [`mod`](https://github.com/boesingerl/CelesteGAN/tree/mod) branch.
+This branch contains the code for training the GANs for generating levels, the code for the Everest mod is located in the [`mod`](https://github.com/boesingerl/CelesteGAN/tree/mod) branch.

 ## Original work